MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-personnel-time.md

 Distinguishing signal from noise is crucial to observability because it enables teams to focus on the most critical aspects of their systems and applications.
 Filtering out noise can help teams make informed decisions, troubleshoot problems, and optimize the workload faster.
 Identifying and addressing issues more efficiently and quickly leads to a reduction in personnel costs.

 To differentiate signal from noise, you need to define clear objectives and metrics.
 Identify the key performance indicators (KPIs) and metrics that are relevant to your workload.
-Establish thresholds or ranges for each metric to specify what's considered normal behavior and what should be flagged as an anomaly.
+Establish thresholds or ranges for each metric to specify normal behavior and what should be flagged as an anomaly.
 Use monitoring tools to collect data and track the defined metrics in real time and identify patterns that indicate potential issues or areas of improvement.

 Prioritize actionable insights.
 Focus on insights that point to degradations in the workload and prioritize them for further investigation or action.
 Regularly review and update your monitoring strategy based on feedback.